logigearcorp/docs.testarchitect.com/content/user-guide/reporting-and-dashboard/dashboard/lesson-9-creating-dashboard-chartsdashboard-tutorials/creating-a-charttutorial-creating-a-chart.md

     ![](/images/TA_Tutorials/Images/tut.Dashboard.drill_down.Car_Rental_Overview.01.png)

-6.  {{<note>}}
+6.  **Optional**

-Because a Dashboard panel is dynamically linked to its data profile, modifications to the profile are reflected in a panel or drill down report as soon as they are generated or refreshed.
+   {{<note>}} Because a Dashboard panel is dynamically linked to its data profile, modifications to the profile are reflected in a panel or drill down report as soon as they are generated or refreshed.
    Let's suppose you want to know which operating systems were hosting the AUT for each of the failed tests, and wish to see this included in the drill down report.
    Modify the Test Results \(unfiltered\) profile and re-view the drill down report:
     1. Click on the browser tab displaying your Dashboard Tutorial Page.

     2. Select **Data Profiles** from the **Administer** menu.